ovh/ai-training-examples/jobs/yolov5-web-service/README.md

 ## Push the image into the shared registry

-> [!warning]
->
-> The shared registry of AI Training should only be use for testing purpose.
+> :warning: The shared registry of AI Training should only be use for testing purpose.
 Please consider attaching your own docker registry.
 More information about this can be found [here][OVH Add private registry].
 >

 Find the adress of your shared registry by launching this command: